nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `filter -c high-end` followed by `delete 1` deletes the first client in the results of the `filter -c` command

+### Selecting a client profile: `select -pc INDEX`

+Selects the specified client in the address book, for its details to be displayed.

+Format: `select -c INDEX`

+* Selects the client at the specified `INDEX`.
+* The index refers to the index number shown in the displayed client list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The GUI changes to display just the selected client in the client directory, while properties the client is interested in are shown in the property directory.

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ